sloth-ci/sloth-ci/docs/server-config.rst

 Run Sloth CI as a daemon.
 Default is ``false``.

 .. important:: This params works only in UNIX-based systems.
-If you launch Sloth CI with ``daemon: true`` on Windows, it
+If you launch Sloth CI with ``daemon: true`` on Windows, it will crash.